ADR1993/evolutionary-puzzle-twinship/README.md

 # Data and code for *The Evolutionary Puzzle of Human Twinship*.

-This repository contains the data and code used to generate the plots and maps in *The evolutionary puzzle of human twinship*.
+This repository contains the data and code used to generate the plots and maps in the manuscript *The Evolutionary Puzzle of Human Twinship*.

 Citation (pre-print): Dalla Ragione, A., Ross C.T., and Redhead, D. (2023).
 The Evolutionary Puzzle of Human Twinship.
 DOI: (doi here).
 EcoEvoRxiv.